brkn/dota2-statistics-of-professional-players/README.md

 - Try using Machine Learning algorithms and compare results to predictions
 - Perfect the model
 - Automate the site
-- Put a paywall behind the content
 - ???
-- Profit.